Monotonic Queue to Solve Sliding Window Problems

 method of theMonotonicQueue

-class requires an additional parameter, which is not very elegant and contradicts the standard queue API.
-Please address this issue.Implement the
+class provided in this article still requires a parameter, which is not so elegant and goes against the standard queue API.
+Please fix this defect.Implement the

 size

-list may not reflect the actual number of elements in the monotonic queue due to potential deletions during eachpush
+is not the number of elements in the monotonic queue).

-In other words, can you implement a general version of the monotonic queue?
+In other words, can you implement a general-purpose monotonic queue:

 // General implementation of a monotonic queue, which